flofriday/dancetime/README.md

 ## Contributing

 Contributions are very welcome.
-At the moment I only ask you to use black to format your code.
+At the moment I only ask you to use ruff to format your code.
 You are awesome 😊🎉